cloudmesh/classes/docs/source/i524/technologies.rst

 60. IBM System G
 61. GraphBuilder(Intel)
 62. TinkerPop
 	ThinkerPop is a graph computing framework from Apache software foundation. :cite:`www-ApacheTinkerPop` Before coming under the Apache project, ThinkerPop was a stack of technologies like Blueprint, Pipes, Frames, Rexters, Furnace and Gremlin where each part was supporting graph-based application development.
-Now all parts are come under single TinkerPop project repo. :cite:`www-Infoq`  It uses Gremlin, a graph traversal machine and language.
+Now all parts are come under single TinkerPop project repo. :cite:`www-news`  It uses Gremlin, a graph traversal machine and language.
 It allows user to write complex queries (traversal), that can use for real-time transactional (OLTP) queries, graph analytic system (OLAP) or combination of both as in hybrid.
 Gremlin is written in java. :cite:`www-ApacheTinkerPopHome` TinkerPop has an ability to create a graph in any size or complexity.
 Gremlin engine allows user to write graph traversal in Gremlin language, Python, JavaScript, Scala, Go, SQL and SPARQL.
-It is capable to adhere with small graph which requires a single machine or massive graphs that can only be possible with large cluster of machines, without changing the code. :cite:`www-Infoq`
+It is capable to adhere with small graph which requires a single machine or massive graphs that can only be possible with large cluster of machines, without changing the code.

 63. Parasol
 64. Dream:Lab